home

 Sunbeam 25 HP Sports Limousine Weymann (1931)

 The brand Sunbeam built cars in Wolverhampton from the beginning of the twentieth century until 1935.
 Most were either large, luxurious competitors for Rolls-Royces or race cars.
 This car is big and luxurious, but also relatively light in weight.
-In the large trunk on the back there's four smaller suitcases on top of eachother.
+The coachwork was done according to the Weymann-licences, in which a wooden frame was covered with leather to keep the car's weight as low as possible.
+In the large trunk on the back there are four smaller suitcases on top of eachother.
 This picture is from Black & White Cars, sellers of cars in Bournemouth.

 Hupmobile HAK 32 (1914)